paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-019-administration.md

 (2) If a military technician (dual status), as described in [section 10216 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section10216&num=0&edition=prelim), is performing active duty without pay while on leave from technician employment, as authorized by [section 6323(d) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section6323/d&num=0&edition=prelim), the Secretary concerned may authorize the payment of a per diem allowance to the military technician in lieu of commutation for subsistence and quarters under paragraph (1).

-**(c)** This section does not authorize compensation for work or study performed by a member of a reserve component in connection with correspondence courses of an armed force.
+**(c)** This section does not authorize compensation for work or study performed by a member of a reserve component or the Space Force in connection with correspondence courses of an armed force.

 **(d)** This section does not apply to a member who is entitled to basic pay under chapter 3 of this title.